The complete national and international

 continuous output e.g. for use on colour light signals.
 This is tested using grain of wheat bulbs to

 ensure the programming is correct prior to installation.
+Also

-Team Digital SMD82 Switch Machine Driver
+Team Digital SMD84 Switch Machine Driver

-Probably the best accessory decoder available.
+- Probably the best accessory decoder available.
 This device will

 switch eight solenoid and/or slow action stall type machines.
 It has